Skip to main content

 • Emotional withdrawal or explosive outbursts

-• Neglect of responsibilities or loved ones
+• Neglect of responsibilities and loved ones

 • Loss of intimacy and trust

-Why Prioritizing Personal Recovery Matters
+Why Personal Recovery Has to Come First

 Early recovery is a delicate time.
-Physical detox, emotional regulation, and mental health stabilization take center stage.
+Physical detox, emotional regulation, and mental health stabilization all take center stage.
 Jumping too quickly into repairing relationships can lead to missteps that jeopardize both healing and reconnection.

-One evidence-based approach we use is Acceptance and Commitment Therapy (ACT), which helps individuals clarify their values—such as honesty, kindness, or reliability—and take committed action aligned with those values.
-Only from this place of clarity and stability can real relational repair begin.
+Our clinical team guides clients to stabilize first: developing coping skills, building a sober routine, and understanding the roots of their addiction.
+One evidence-based treatment approach we use is Acceptance and Commitment Therapy (ACT).
+ACT helps individuals clarify their values, such as honesty, kindness, or reliability, and take committed action aligned with those values.
+Only from a place of clarity and stability can real relational repair begin.

 Setting Boundaries in Recovery: A Cornerstone of Healing